SparkDev97/SnowBoardTV-Simulator/README.md

 9. Re-opening the SnowBoardTV application should now show any themes in the "Themes" directory, select a theme and close the app to apply.
 10. Get creative!

+## Dummy Applications
+You may have noticed that the tvOS simulator comes with no default applications.
+I have worked around this by putting together a set of "Dummy Applications" for the stock Apple TV apps.
+You can simply drag these from the "Dummy Applications" folder into the simulator to install them.

+You can also generate your own dummy apps by going to the "Dummy App Generator" folder, changing the values in the "generator.sh" script and running it.

+Note: These dummy apps have their bundle identifier suffixed by ".sim", you can ignore this as the simulator build of SnowBoardTV will handle it.
+This will not affect your themes on real devices, so please **do not** add ".sim" to your theme files.

 ## Credits
 - Simject is an incredible tool for testing tweaks within the iOS Simulator available here: https://github.com/angelXwind/simject I have simply just recompiled it for the tvOS simulator